dharkness/civ4bullai/trunk/Info/Better BTS AI readme.txt

 - AI will now probably only build one workboat using very early capital logic as originally intended (speeds expansion in water resource heavy starts)
 - Resolved issues where AI early game build logic would get confused because Warriors cannot be built as UNITAI_CITY_DEFENSE
 - Improved AI logic for when to conscript defenders, AI now conscripts less unless it is in dire situation.
 Tied in with TURTLE strategy
+- AI now will build more attack units to break a choke
+- Fixed issue where AI cities with lots of food available would not avoid growth when angry under some circumstances

 Tech AI
 - Separated out building and unit valuation into own function for debugging and future efforts